 Robust Documentation Lets You Integrate Automations into Your Business Processes

 For each automation that we build, we provide two kinds of documentation: the Process Playbook, and technical documentation.

-The Process Playbook describes clearly and concisely what each automation and what your team needs to do to use it.
+The Process Playbook describes clearly and concisely what each automation does, and what your team needs to do to use it.
 This will also include links to any relevant resources that you might need to complete the workflow.